Is Cameroon ready for another Biya term? – DW – 01/16/2025

 Cameroon's economic condition has shown some signs of recovery in recent years but in 2023, the country's real GDP growth slowed to 3.3%, down from 3.6% in 2022, according to the World Bank.

-This deceleration was contributed to various factors, including higher domestic inflation, fiscal consolidation, and internal conflicts.
+Various factors, including higher domestic inflation, fiscal consolidation, and internal conflicts, have contributed to the deceleration.

-Despite these challenges, there was a slight rebound in early 2024, with real GDP growing by 3.7% year-on-year, driven by improved performance in services and export-oriented agricultural production.
+Despite the challenges, there was a slight rebound in early 2024, with real GDP growing by 3.7% year-on-year, driven by improved performance in services and export-oriented agricultural production.

-However at the same time, poverty reduction has stagnated, with about 23% of the population living below the extreme international poverty line.
+At the same time, poverty reduction stagnated, with about 23% of the population living below the extreme international poverty line.

-Akpo believes that "aorruption is at the bone marrow of every political being in Cameroon."
+Akpo said that "corruption is at the bone marrow of every political being in Cameroon."

-"State projects have been abandoned for personal projects, Cameroonians are unable to eat, and Cameroonian teachers are unable to afford basic living conditions."
+"State projects have been abandoned for personal projects, Cameroonians are unable to eat, and Cameroonian teachers are unable to afford basic living conditions," he lamented.

 To Biya or not to Biya?
 That is the question